Avoid Major Decision-Making While Grieving—Why This is So Important

 For many, the initial response to a death is: I have to move.

-Moving is a big deal, a huge life change and not an endeavor to be taken lightly.
+This is a really important one to delay for at least six months, but preferably for a year.
+Moving is a huge life change and not an endeavor to be taken lightly.
 It’s also exhausting, just as grief is exhausting.
 Two tiring processes at the same time can be a recipe for disaster.

 Give yourself a chance to try to get used to living in your home without your loved one.
-Yes, it will be more lonely.
-Yes, your routines will be changed.
-Yes, your space may loom too large.
-Yes, the memories surrounding you in your home may be painful.
+Yes, it will be lonelier, and your routines will be different.
+Your space may feel too large.
+But adjusting to a “new normal” takes time.
+Give it that.

+The decision to move deserves much more thought than a knee-jerk reaction.
+As the months go on, you may find that living in your space is not as bad as you had originally thought.
 If perhaps your loved one died in your home, it may be hard in the first few days or months.
 You may want to stay with a friend, a relative, or in a hotel until things settle down.

 But don’t put the For Sale sign out just yet.

-Other life decisions like having a baby, not having a baby, getting married, getting divorced, retiring, or making major investments.
+4 — Other life decisions like having a baby, not having a baby, getting married, getting divorced, retiring, or making major investments.

 These are big decisions that require rational and serious thought.
-Wait on them, and try to seek guidance if needed to make sure that your reasons for your decisions are sensible for the long run.
+Wait on them, and try to seek guidance if needed, to make sure that your reasons for your decisions are sensible for the long run.

 Before you approach the “big decisions,” seek expert guidance, support and thoughtful discussions about each decision and its consequences.